ericcornelissen/shescape/CONTRIBUTING.md

 By default, fuzzing goes on forever - until a problem is found.
 You can change this by using the `--fuzzTime` CLI option or `FUZZ_TIME` environment variable.
-In either case the time must be specified as an integer representing seconds.
+In either case the time must be specified as an integer number of seconds.
 In case of the CLI option, you must use `--` to split the fuzz option from the npm CLI options.
 For example, to fuzz 10 seconds: